Gradient penalty from a maximum margin perspective: Introduction

 \section{Introduction}

-Support Vector Machines (SVMs) \cite{cortes1995support} are a very popular type of maximum-margin classifier (MMC).
-The margin can be conceptualized as the minimum $L^p$ distance between the decision boundary of the classifier and any data-point.
-An SVM is a linear classifier which maximizes the minimum $L^2$ margin.
-A significant body of work has been done on generalizing SVM beyond a simple linear classifier through the kernel trick \cite{aizerman1964theoretical}.
-However, until very recently, SVMs had not been generalized to arbitrary norms with non-linear classifiers (e.g., neural networks).
-In this paper, we describe how to train MMCs (which generalize SVMs) through different approximations of the $L^p$-norm margin and we show that this results in loss functions with a gradient norm penalty.

 Generative adversarial networks (GANs) \citep{GAN} are a very successful class of generative models.
 Their most common formulation involves a game played between two competing neural networks, the discriminator $D$ and the generator $G$. $D$ is a classifier trained to distinguish real from fake examples, while $G$ is trained to generate fake examples that will confuse $D$ into recognizing them as real.
 When the discriminator's objective is maximized, it yields the value of a specific divergence (i.e., a distance between probability distributions) between the distributions of real and fake examples.
 The generator then aims to minimize that divergence (although this interpretation is not perfect; see \citet{jolicoeur2018beyonddivergence}).

 Importantly, many GANs apply some form of gradient norm penalty to the discriminator \citep{WGAN-GP,fedus2017many,mescheder2018training,karras2019style}.
-This penalty is motivated by a Wasserstein distance formulation in \citet{WGAN-GP}, or by numerical stability arguments \cite{mescheder2018training,karras2019style}.
+Gradient norm penalty has been widely adopted by the GAN community as a useful heuristic to improve the stability of GANs and the quality of the generated outputs.
+This penalty was originally motivated by a Wasserstein distance formulation in \citet{WGAN-GP}.
+However, its use in other GAN formulations is not well motivated.
+Given its success, one might wonder how one could derive an arbitrary GAN formulation with a gradient penalty?

+In this paper, we derive a framework which shows that gradient penalty arises in GANs from using a maximum margin classifier as discriminator.
+We then use this framework to better understand GANs and devise better gradient penalties.